Charleswood neighbourhood in Winnipeg

 Roofing in Charleswood

 Tree-related roof damage is Charleswood's biggest roofing concern.
 Falling branches, accumulated debris, and heavy moss growth can shorten roof life significantly.
 Metal roofing is an increasingly popular choice for Charleswood properties — it sheds debris, resists moss, and handles the neighbourhood's unique challenges well.
 Our roofing guide compares material options.
-Don't neglect soffit and fascia, which are especially vulnerable to animal entry in this semi-rural setting.
+Don't neglect soffit and fascia, which are especially vulnerable to animal and pest entry in this semi-rural setting.

 Local Landmarks & Community